AdvCol/AdvCol.github.io/index.md

 layout: page
 ---

-Adversarial Collective is a volunteer effort to pursue the truth in areas where significant controversy exists.
+Adversarial Collective is a volunteer effort to pursue the truth where major controversy exists.
+We aim to do this by arranging adversarial collaborations.
+We help people who disagree with each other on a subject find each other.
+Those people collaborate to summarize the research surrounding the topic.
+Each group tries to come to an agreement about as much of their subject as they can.

-Groups hold different opinions for a variety of reasons, including culture, history, different experiences and evidence.
-These disagreements aren't easy to solve, but they divide and hurt us, and with care and respect we can bridge some divides, and better understand others.
+Groups hold different opinions for a variety of reasons.
+People from different backgrounds often have different reasons to believe what they believe.
+These disagreements aren't easy to solve, but they divide and hurt us.
+With care and respect we can bridge some of these divides and better understand each other.

-Adversarial Collective builds policy juries, to bring together people with largely different views on a subject and encourage and enable them to investigate, evaluate, and document the current state of the topic, whenever possible searching for respect, agreement and future avenues of research.
+Please check the links below if you're interested in taking part in a collaboration, suggesting a topic for a collaboration, or volunteering to help keep the project running smoothly.

 [learn more]({{ site.baseurl }}{% link about/index.md %}){:class="cta"}
 <span class="u-float-right">[volunteer]({{ site.baseurl }}{% link get-involved/research-volunteer-form.md %}){:class="cta"}</span>